rocrill/hangman/README.md

 * Capital letters in words from spredseet
 * Enter e or d - updated or to and
+* Blank spaces input resulted in a message confirming that "' ' is a letter in the word"

 ### Remaining bugs